-Livestock manures and dirty water should not be spread:-
+Livestock manures and dirty water should not be spread:

 The duration and intensity of the odour is often difficult to predict depending on weather conditions.
-However, if we become aware of unacceptable odours produced by spreading agricultural materials in a manner which does not follow the Code of Good Agricultural Practice, an officer will contact the person(s) responsible for the spreading and enforcement action can be considered where the issue cannot be resolved informally.
+If we become aware of unacceptable odours produced by spreading agricultural materials in a manner which does not follow the Code of Good Agricultural Practice, an officer will contact the person(s) responsible for the spreading and enforcement action can be considered where the issue cannot be resolved informally.

 We will not usually consider complaints unless the odour persists for at least 72 hours after spreading has been completed.